 Thomas Wood’s talk, The Role of Artificial Intelligence in Expert Investigations and the Preparation of reports, will cover the following topics:

-A generative AI-based legal advice tool for small businesses in distress We are pleased to announce the publication of the paper A generative AI-based legal advice tool for small businesses in distress.
-This paper describes the development and evaluation of the Insolvency Bot, a legal chatbot designed to provide reliable advice on corporate insolvency in England and Wales for small business owners.
+A generative AI-based legal advice tool for small businesses in distress We are pleased to announce the publication of our paper A generative AI-based legal advice tool for small businesses in distress, in collaboration with an interdisciplinary team based in the UK and Hungary.

 What we can do for you